What Is a CRM Software? Guide for SMEs in Singapore

 However, many CRM projects still underperform due to avoidable mistakes.

-Here are some common (but easily avoidable mistakes) during implementation.
+Here are some common (but easily avoidable mistakes) SMEs make during implementation.
+For a more detailed summary, check out our related article on "6 Common CRM Mistakes".

-4. Choosing the right CRM for long Term growth
+4. How do you choose the right CRM for long term growth?

 If you are evaluating CRM options or considering HubSpot, working with an experienced implementation partner can make the difference between a smooth rollout and months of rework.